rbisdorff/Digraph3/docSphinx/tutorial.rst

 Another tutorial is furthermore devoted on how to generally compute *kernels* in graphs, digraphs and, more specifically, *initial* and *terminal* kernels in outranking digraphs.
 Special tutorials are devoted to *perfect* graphs, like *split*, *interval* and *permutation* graphs, and to *tree-graphs* and *forests*.

-Finally, we provide an insight in computational enhancements one may get when working in a *bipolar-valued epistemic logical framework*, like easily coping with *missing data* and uncertain criterion *significance weights*, computing valued *ordinal correlations* between bipolar-valued outranking digraphs, and solving bipolar-valued *Berge kernel equation systems*.
+Finally, we provide an insight in computational enhancements one may get when working in a *bipolar-valued epistemic logical framework*, like easily coping with *missing data* and uncertain criterion *significance weights*, computing valued *ordinal correlations* between bipolar-valued outranking digraphs, and solving bipolar-valued Berge kernel equation systems.

 :Author: Raymond Bisdorff, Emeritus Professor, University of Luxembourg
 :Version: Revision: Python 3.7
-:Copyright: `R. Bisdorff <_static/digraph3_copyright.html>`_ 2013-2020
+:Copyright: R. Bisdorff 2013-2020

 .. _Tutorial-label:

 .. only:: html

     .. contents:: Content Table
         :depth: 1
-	:local:

 .. highlight:: python
 	:linenothreshold: 2